HL7/fhir-patient-correction/input/pagecontent/examples.md

 ----

-#### Use Case 5: Patient Requests a Correction to Their Medical Record and Later Sends an Update to Their Correction Request.
+### Example 5: Patient Requests a Correction to Their Medical Record and Later Sends an Update to Their Correction Request.

 #### User Story

-Barbara reviews her records received from a provider on their personal health record application and notices that it contains a few discrepancies.
-Using her PHR, she enters a correction request containing an unstructured request and some additional structured information to provide context to help pinpoint the error and the fix.
+David reviews her records received from Westside on their personal health record application and notices that it contains a few discrepancies.
+Using his PHR, he enters a correction request containing an unstructured request and some additional structured information to provide context to help pinpoint the error and the fix.

-THe PHR sends the correction request to her provider system and gets an acknowledgement that the request has been received.
+THe PHR sends the correction request to his provider system and gets an acknowledgement that the request has been received.

-She later determines the Correction Request is incorrect as she has entered some wrong information, and also wants to add a list of contacts to notify upon correction completion.
+He later determines the Correction Request is incorrect as he has entered some wrong information, and also wants to add a list of contacts to notify upon correction completion.

 THe PHR sends an updated correction request to the provider system  and the provider system updates the correction request accordingly and continues processing it.
+#### Workflow Details
 <figure>
 {%include use-case-4.svg%}
 <figcaption>Use Case 5 flow</figcaption>